dotlang/language/doc/RFE.md

 How can we handle monadic error handling then?
 `${input, f1(_)} ~ pipe(_, _) ~ ${_, f2(_)} ~ pipe(_,_) ~ ${_, f3(_)} ~ pipe(_,_)`

+Y - Explain `.()` better.
+If x is a lambda, it will be called, else nothing will happen.

 ? - We can extend usage of channels for IO too.
 Reading from a file is same as reading from a channel which is connected to the file by runtime.
 Writing to console is sending data to a channel.
 Even for cursor location, we can have a channel. write to it to set location, read from it to get current location.
 What about closing channels?
 Do we need `defer close(channel)`? print is sending something to console channel.
+We can explicitly indicate functions that have a side-effect by specifying the channel as their input.
+So if a function writes to console or reads from stdin, it needs a channel input.
+What about a function which wants to read from a file?
+Who is responsible to "create" that channel?
+For stdin, stdout we can pass channels to the main fucntion but we then need to pass it explicitly to all functions called, to reach the final consumer.
+Other option: Have a special struct which contains IO channels.
+Then searching for that name will give functions that have I/O side effect.
+But if they don't have access to the source code and only function signature, then this won't be possible.
+We can force these functions to include the channel in their output.
+So if a function writes to a file, it will need to return `FileChannel` as one of it's outputs.
+Goal: Make it explicit that a function has side-effects (network, console, filesystem, ...)

 ? - `<int>` for a channel of int. `.<1>`?
 `chn: <int> := createChannel[int]()`